Off Road Vehicle Management Proposed Regulation Update

 The National Park Service recognizes that motorized equipment operated in a national park "could adversely affect the park's natural soundscape and the flow of natural chemical information and odors that are important to many living organisms."
 (2006 National Park Service Management Policies, 8.2.3)

-Because there are 17 residential communities within the boundaries of the Fire Island National Seashore, limited driving is permitted by contractors, utilities and a small number of residents to support the maintenance of these communities.
+Because there are 17 residential communities within the boundaries of the Fire Island National Seashore, limited driving is permitted by contractors, utilities, and a small number of residents to support the maintenance of these communities.
 Such permits are tightly restricted and regulated.
-(See Off-Road Driving Regulations.)

-Recreational ORV driving is permitted by the Seashore seasonally from the Wilderness Visitor Center to Long Cove, with a current valid Fire Island National Seashore Sportsman's Vehicle Permit.
+Recreational ORV driving is permitted by the Seashore seasonally from the Wilderness Visitor Center on the eastern end of Fire Island.
+A current valid Fire Island National Seashore Recreational Driving Permit.

-* Please Note: For the first-time approval of a resident permit, you will also be charged a one-time $100 charge for gate key, stickers, computer set-up, etc.)
+* Please Note: For the first-time approval of a resident permit, you will also be charged a one-time fee for gate key, stickers, computer set-up, etc.